softrams/npm-epss-audit/README.md

 - 0: Ran successfully and no vulnerabilities found
 - 1: Failed to run due to errors or other configuration issues
 - 2: Ran successfully and vulnerabilities found that exceeded the EPSS Score threshold (default: 0.0, means all vulnerabilities are reported)

+You may also use the `--fail-on-past-duedate` option to fail the audit if any of the vulnerabilities are past the CISA KEV due date or set the `--threshold` option to a value of your choice greater than 0.0 to fail the audit if any of the vulnerabilities exceed the EPSS Score threshold.

 ### Example output